 As the halving keeps coming closer, we can draw several conclusions from BTC’s first ever Black Swan event:

 - When survival and basic needs are no longer guaranteed, all markets will decline.
 This is not only natural, but also just temporary.

 - Attempting to trade during Black Swan events is very risky.
 However, it can also prove to be very profitable.

 - During a worldwide crisis, Bitcoin will not follow its historical patterns (compared to previous halvings).

 These points could, of course, be proven wrong.
 They are simply observations of the current market conditions.
 As always, performing your own research is of major importance.

 If the markets continue to see an uptrend, the new bull market may be closer than we think.
 Historically speaking, Bitcoin’s halving signals the start of a new cycle, where the whole crypto market experiences tremendous growth.

 However, at this point, investors have become smarter.
 The bear market of 2018 has been very educational.
-COVID-19 was a gentle reminder to not take things for granted, and limit risk where possible.
+COVID-19 was a gentle reminder not to take things for granted, and limit risk where possible.

-We expect that, in the next few months, the market will favour projects with actual utility.
+We expect that in the next few months, the market will favour projects with actual utility.
 Popular cryptocurrencies (BTC, ETH, ZEC), as well as exchange tokens (BNB, WRX, KCS, OKB) are more likely to be favoured by those with skin in the game.